Our no-fail method for making the perfect roasted pumpkin seeds, a healthy and crunchy snack. Plus, five simple seasoning options you have to try.

 I always have a ton on hand, because I love making pumpkin recipes like my favourites: Pumpkin Bundt Cake and Maple Pumpkin Overnight Oats to name a couple.

-When making roasted pumpkin seeds, it takes just a few steps.
 As you know, they’re covered in all the pumpkin guts when they come out.
 Once you have removed all the inside pulp from a pumpkin, reserve the seeds in a separate bowl.

 How to wash and dry pumpkin seeds

-When placing seeds in the bowl, I get out as much of the larger pulp as possible.
-Then I transfer the seeds into a colander and rinse well in a cold water stream.
+When placing seeds in a large bowl, I get out as much of the larger pulp as possible.

 You have two options when drying the seeds.
-I used to place them all on paper towel, yet when drying they tend to stick which seems to be more of a pain than a help.
+I used to place them all on paper towels, yet when drying they tend to stick which seems to be more of a pain than a help.

-Lately I’ve been leaving them in a colander for a full day.
-At first I wrap a paper towel around my hand and swish the seeds, a lot of the water come right off.
+At first I wrap a paper towel around my hand and swish and toss seeds frequently, and a lot of the water comes right off.

 Then for the rest of the day whenever I walked by the colander, I’d swish them around a little, and pick out more pump that is drying.
-This way they don’t stick together as they would with paper towel.

 How to roast pumpkin seeds

-This is definitely the fun part, and there are a lot of seasonings and flavouring options.
 In the below recipe card, I’ve provided my favourite seasoning when making roasted pumpkin seeds.

-Each methods uses 1 cup of seeds, so if you have more seeds, alter the amounts as necessary.
 For each, mix contents in a bowl and spread them evenly on a parchment lined baking sheet and bake at 350 for 20 minutes.

-Some like less roasted and some like very crunchy.
-So I suggest checking on them every 2 minutes until they are baked the way you like.
+So I suggest checking on the cookie sheet every 2 minutes until they are baked the way you like.
 The time may be 18-26 minutes depending.

 1 cup seeds, 2 tbsp olive oil, 1 tsp garlic powder, 1 tsp pepper, 1 tsp paprika, 1 tsp kosher salt.